MESSAGE FROM THE PRESIDENT

 I would like to invite all NEOS members to review the Ophthalmic Services Committee minutes.
 This is a permanent committee of the Board.
 It is the only such committee, as far as we know, in the US of its kind.
 It always great information as regards insurance and practice updates.

 Another NEOS advantage is the Hal Freeman Video Library.
 This has been made much more viewer friendly as of late.
 It is a fabulous resource that all NEOS members should take advantage of.

 We continue to have early morning Grand Rounds presented by the various ophthalmic residency programs throughout New England.
 The cases presented are thought provoking and the panel of attendings does a great job in developing the differential diagnostic lists.

-Enjoy your time in Boston and thank you for coming,
+Enjoy your stay in Boston.
+Again, thank you for your attendance.

 John J. Dagianis, MD

 GUEST OF HONOR AND JOAN W. MILLER, MD, LECTURER